It's been more than two weeks since Ryzen 3000 CPUs were released along with many X570 motherboards.

 On the positive side, this board offers good overclocking, a single (large) heatsink of M.2 slots, and 802.11 ax aka.
 WiFi 6, and a good amount of RGB.

-All in all, this is the best motherboard for your Ryzen 3600 and 3600X.
+All in all, this is the most suitable motherboard for your Ryzen 3600X.
 Yes, it costs almost 300 bucks but it's worth it for the most part.

 GIGABYTE X570 AORUS PRO WiFi: Check Price On Amazon